dataesr/paysage-api/README.md

 `docker-compose down && docker system prune -f && docker-compose up --build`

-This run a docker container, with a MongoDB inside, the paysage-auth app and the paysage-api app.
+This run a docker container, with a MongoDB inside and the paysage-api app.

 To acces the MongoDB from inside, use host : `mongodb://mongo:27017`.